digitalwm/killquest/README.md

   - **Quest progress resets**
   - **Scoreboard updates**

+### How the Jump Puzzle Works
+1. A player generates a puzzle using `/jumpgen`.
+2. The puzzle is enclosed with walls and a light-emitting base.
+3. Players must jump across blocks that are generated to be challenging but solvable.
+4. A tracking system monitors when a player starts and completes the puzzle.
+5. Upon completion, the player receives 100 credits via EconomyAPI.

 ---

 ## **📝 Configuration**
 ### **`quests.yml`**
 Quests are defined in `plugins/KillQuestPlugin/quests.yml`:

+### `puzzles.yml`
+Stores all active puzzles, including blocks, start, and end positions, ensuring persistence after restarts.

 ```yaml
 quests: